diojin/mockingjay/docs/bigdata/Digest of A Byte of Python.md

 print('My shopping list is now', shoplist)
 ```

 Then, we sort the list by using the sort method of the list.
-It is important to understand that this method affects the list itself and does not return a modified list - this is different from the way strings work.
+It is important to understand that `this method affects the list itself` and does not return a modified list - this is different from the way strings work.
 This is what we mean by saying that `lists are mutable` and that `strings are immutable`.

 ### Tuple
 Tuples are used to hold together multiple objects. `Think of them as similar to lists, but without the extensive functionality that the list class gives you`. `One major feature of tuples is that they are immutable` like strings i.e. you cannot modify tuples.

-Tuples are defined by specifying items separated by commas within an optional pair of parentheses.
+Tuples are defined by specifying items separated by commas within an `optional` pair of parentheses.

+PS: tuple can hold different types of objects

 ```python
 # I would recommend always using parentheses